jo1jun/Human-Action-Recog-VIBE/README.md

 video -> image sequences -> VIBE -> SMPL Params sequence -> MLP -> each person's action estimation

+(If SMPL Params feedforard to SMPL, Human mesh is generated)

 (MLP can be changed another technics)

 (image feature or 2d & 3d joints can be added as information before MLP)